hushmesh/slate/source/includes/_meshin.md

 If you are using any modern JavaScript framework, you may want to use slightly different approach.

 You can create mesh in button component and inside the component include and initialize mesh in library.
-You can [download meshlib](https://developer.hushmesh.com/relying-party-registration/meshlib-pkce.js) and include it in your project.
+You can [install meshlib](https://www.npmjs.com/package/@hushmesh/meshlib) from npm and include it in your project.

 > Inside handler: